rauleflores/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is how the browser interprets our code.
+The DOM builds a tree out of our raw HTML and from there we can manipulate the DOM to make our code do what we want without directly affecting our HTML.

 2. What is an event?

+    Anything that the user does on a webpage (e.g. clicking, scrolling, keystrokes, loading a page, etc.)

 3. What is an event listener?

+    It is a function that listens or watches for a certain event to happen.
+It then does something when that event passes.

 4. Why would we convert a NodeList into an Array?

+    So that we can use array methods on it.

 5. What is a component?

+    A component is like a mold that gives shape to information you put or pass into.

 ### Git Set up